fonnesbeck/git_tutorial/PITCHME.md

 > You are in 'detached HEAD' state.

+Note:
-^ In this state, you shouldn't make any changes.
+ In this state, you shouldn't make any changes.
 You can fix this by reattaching your head using ``git checkout master``

 ---

+Note:
-^ we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
+ we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.

+Note:
-^ A common mistake is to use the number of the commit in which we made the change we're trying to *get rid of*.
+ A common mistake is to use the number of the commit in which we made the change we're trying to *get rid of*.

+Note:
-^ Here, we want to retrieve the state from before the most recent commit, which is commit `f22b25e`:
+ Here, we want to retrieve the state from before the most recent commit, which is commit `f22b25e`:

 ![Git Checkout](images/git-checkout.png)